-Specializing in chronic illness, anxiety, and OCD.
+Specializing in anxiety/OCD, health anxiety, & chronic health conditions.
 Providing LGBTQ affirming and competent therapy for over 20 years.

 Clinical Social Worker in Chicago, IL